Strangemother/py-rocket-example/docs/game/npc/super-ai.md

 All future communications are spoken through a polyphonic harmony of 4+ channels

 One of the voices (likely E5 and E8) is the ship voice.
 Later we learn the ship voice is a one corp cyber human ai

+### Other

+PL:
+    Ooh wow - really.
+How do you do that?

+AI:
+    Well I'm turing complete if that's what you mean...
+Jackass.